Adri-El/task_manager/README.md

 Backend:
 1. Javascript as the base programming language
 2. Node.js framework called Express.js for the server.
 3. SQL for the database.
+The database is hosted on AWS RDS.
 4. Sequelize as the ORM.
 5. GraphQL for the API.
-The database is hosted on AWS RDS.
+6. JWT for authentication

 Frontend
 1. Typescript as the base language